Tap here to get 5 Secrets to Stress Free Dinners

 This post may contain affiliate links.
 Please read my disclosure policy

-Today we are making a classic Gin Martini and I have a few simple pointers that will make it absolutely perfect.
+Today we are making a classic gin martini and I have a few simple pointers that will make it absolutely perfect.

 2. Add cold gin and cold vermouth.